 - understand MOSFET theory and standard approximations.

-- correlate material properties and conduction mechanisms with the MOSFET electrical characteristics, for single crystal, amorphous and polycrystalline devices.
+- correlate material properties and conduction mechanisms with the MOSFET electrical characteristics, for single crystal, amorphous and polycrystalline thin film devices (TFTs).

-- understand the basic properties of ferroelectrics and its application for memory devices.
+- understand the basic properties of ferroelectric materials and its application for non-volatitle memory devices (FRAMs).

-- understand the concept of giant magneto-resistance and its applications including non-volatile memory devices.
+- understand the concept of giant magneto-resistance and related materials structures and its applications including non-volatile memory devices (MRAMs).

-The aim of this module is to introduce the student to the theory, and design of MOS Field-Effect Transistors (MOSFETs), based on both single crystal and thin-film materials.
-This will be followed by application examples, including chemical/biological sensors in sensor technologies,ferroelectric and magnetic random access memories (FRAM and MRAM) in non-volatile memory technologies, and active matrix liquid crystal displays and micromechanical displays in display technologies.
-Emphasis will be placed on both device physics and application technology.
+The aim of this module is to introduce the student to the theory, and design of MOS Field-Effect Transistors (MOSFETs) and thin film transistors (TFTs), based on both single crystal and thin-film materials.
+This will be followed by application examples, including ferroelectric and magnetic random access memories (FRAM and MRAM) in non-volatile memory technologies as well as chemical/biological sensors in sensor technologies.
+Emphasis will be on both device physics and application technology.